Drinking Water Safety

 To conserve water, you can use this excess for watering household plants or outdoor plants.
 Showering, doing laundry and flushing the toilet all help clear water from the pipes.
 Bathing, showering, and doing laundry in water from lead services lines or lead plumbing is safe.

 Drink and cook with water from the cold water tap.
 Water from the hot water tap can dissolve more lead quickly than cold water.
 Boiling water will not reduce the amount of lead in your drinking or cooking water.
 You can also consider purchasing bottled water from a known lead-free source for drinking and cooking.

 To conserve water, you may also want to consider filling a clean container(s) with water from the flushed tap, and reserving this water for drinking, cooking, or other consumption.

 Inspect your faucet aerator.
 The aerator on the end of your faucet is a screen that can catch debris, including particles of lead.
 It is recommended to periodically remove the aerator and rinse out any debris.

-Have their blood lead level tested.
-If you are pregnant or have a child under the age of 6, ask your health care provider about lead testing.
+In addition, if you are pregnant or have a child under the age of 6 talk to your doctor about lead testing.
 The City of Milwaukee Health Department advises parents and health care providers to follow the “3 before 3” guidance by testing all children for elevated blood lead levels three times before the age of 3.
-Children under the age of 6 should be tested if they have no history of a blood lead test or are at higher risk for exposure.
+Children may also need to be tested up to age 6.
 (See Lead Testing Recommendations) (See Guidelines for Clinicians)